mrmasterplan/rwklevelfiles/editor/README.md

 - a cell may have at most one base tile and at most one paint tile.
 Any more does not work.
 - base tiles (from the base tileset) determine cell behavior.
 Paint tiles (all the others) only change the look.
 - the number of layers, their names, their order does not matter.
 You can mix base and paint tiles in every layer as long as you follow the rules above.
+- Make sure you place exactly one kitty and one robot tile anywhere.

 When you are done, save the map as a ".json" file and place it into the folder `levels_to_convert\`